 As consumer shopping habits change, smart retailers change with them.
 The recent surge in online shopping, for example, has led to a surge in curbside and in-store pickup.
 As these changes aren’t going away anytime soon, smart retailers are providing more options for curbside and in-store pickup.

 To help us all better understand how these changes in consumer behavior affect the world of retail, our own Jennifer Philo, Blackhawk Network GVP of US Digital Commerce and Loyalty, took part in a PaymentsJournal podcast.
 You can listen to the entire podcast here, or keep reading for highlights.

 Changes are here to stay.

 “We saw 85% of our customer base select digital over plastic,” Philo continued, “which was pretty staggering for us here at Blackhawk Network, to see that shift so quickly.”
-Blackhawk Network maintains an ongoing dialog with consumers, so they’re on top of trends and changing habits.
-“Most of them tell us that those shopping behavior changes and preferences will be permanent after the pandemic.”
+Blackhawk Network maintains an ongoing dialogue with consumers, so they’re on top of trends and changing habits.
+“Most of them tell us that those shopping behaviour changes and preferences will be permanent after the pandemic.”

-In fact, according to Blackhawk Network’s 2020 Multinational BrandedPay Report, 78% of surveyed US consumers expect permanent changes in their shopping experience, with 44% saying they’re unlikely to shift back to their former shopping behavior once the country reopens.
+In fact, according to Blackhawk Network’s 2020 Multinational BrandedPay Report, 78% of surveyed consumers in the US expect permanent changes in their shopping experience, with 44% saying they’re unlikely to shift back to their former shopping behaviour once the country reopens.

 What does all this mean for retailers?
 The sooner you adapt, the better.